xddq/schema2typebox/README.md

 - If you have an idea or want to help implement something, feel free to do so.
   Please always start by creating a discussion post to avoid any unnecessary work.
-  - Please always generate tests for new features that are implemented.
+  - Please always create tests for new features that are implemented.
 This will decrease mental overhead for reviewing and developing in the long run.
 - See specification for JSON schema draft-06 [here](https://json-schema.org/specification-links.html#draft-6)
 - Link to [meta schema](http://json-schema.org/draft-06/schema).
 Meta schema